lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 of the lightweight profile for the OCSP protocol.

-The authors of this version of the document wish to thank Russ Housley and Rob Stradling for the feedback and suggestions.
+The authors of this version of the document wish to thank Russ Housley, Rob Stradling, Roman Danyliw, and Wendy Brown for the feedback and suggestions.

 The authors wish to thank Magnus Nystrom of RSA Security, Inc., Jagjeet Sondh of Vodafone Group R&D, and David Engberg of CoreStreet,